Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 When your pillows start to show their fatigue (usually by turning a queasy shade of yellow), use this special recipe to get them gleaming white again.

 First, fill your washing machine about a third of the way with hot water.
-Throw in one cup each of liquid laundry detergent, powdered laundry detergent, and bleach.
-Add a half cup of Borax.
+Throw in one cup each of liquid laundry detergent, powdered laundry detergent.
 Then wash the pillows on the hottest water your washing machine can pump out.

 When you’re done, dry them on low heat.
 If they’re actual feather pillows, use the air cycle instead.